- About Us

 How could you get involved with the Local Governing Committee?

-Our governor meetings are currently closed meetings and unfortunately we do not have any vacancies within the governing committee.
+Our governor meetings are closed meetings.
 Governors generally hold their office for a period of four years and when parent governor positions become available, they will be advertised in the newsletter, along with application details.
 Following this, if you would like to join the governing committee, please leave a message with the school office and the appropriate person will get in contact with you.
 Please note that our parent governors are elected by Auriol parents and when a position is available, an election will be held.